Allergen labelling saves lives

-Most food allergies are caused by peanuts, tree nuts, milk, eggs, sesame seeds, fish, shellfish, soy, lupin and wheat.
+Most food allergies are caused by peanuts, tree nuts, milk, eggs, sesame seeds, fish, crustacea, soy, lupin and wheat.
 The Food Standards Code requires these foods to be declared on labels whenever they are present as ingredients or as components of food additives or processing aids.

 A useful poster is also available.
 You can download a copy (PDF 418KB), or for a printed A2 version please email email@example.com.

 If the food is not in a package or is not required to have a label (for example, food prepared at and sold from a takeaway shop), this information must either be displayed in connection with the food or provided to the purchaser if requested.

 Royal jelly has been reported to cause severe allergic reactions and, in rare cases, fatalities, especially in asthma and allergy sufferers.
 Food containing the bee product royal jelly is required to have a warning statement.
 The same warning statement is required when royal jelly is sold as a complementary medicine.

 Gluten-containing cereals need to be declared on the label so people with Coeliac Disease and cereal allergies can identify these products.
 Gluten-containing cereals include wheat, rye, barley, oats, spelt and hybrid strains of these cereals (e.g. triticale).

 The Food Standards Code also includes requirements for making 'gluten free' and 'low gluten' claims about food.
 For more information about these claim requirements, see Standard 1.2.7 – Nutrition, Health and Related Claims.